SannaJuoperi/LogBook_CyberSecurity/README.md

 17.11.2024  8 hours All the Access Control labs done.
 I tried the challenging labs one last time, but the intruder attacks took so long that I gave up and I returned PortSwigger assignment to ItsLearning.

-19.11.2024  1 hour  Downloaded Docker and listened the lecture about it.
+19.11.2024  2 hours  Downloaded Docker and I listened video(16 min) about it.
+I also listened 11.11 lecture Starting the project.

-I have worked 33 hours.
+I have worked 34 hours.